-A ll of the following courses are approved for the University Core Curriculum for Area 5.
-If your college requires "depth studies" in this Area, you may choose one of the course combinations listed on page 26, or courses in sequence (course number ending with 5 or 6; for example, MATH 1015 and 1016).
-Colleges may also recommend particular combinations of courses (see page 27).
+All of the following courses are approved for the Curriculum for Liberal Education for Area 5.
+If your college requires "depth studies" in this Area, you may choose one of the course combinations listed on page 25, or courses in sequence (course number ending with 5 or 6; for example, MATH 1015 and 1016).
+Colleges may also recommend particular combinations of courses (see page 25).